TacticalMetaphysics/LiSE/README.md

 The new_thing method of a place object creates a new thing and puts it there.
 You have to give the thing a name as its first argument.
 You can supply further keyword arguments to customize the thing's stats; in this case, I've given the things graphics representing what shape they are.
 If you wanted, you could set the _image_paths to a list of paths to whatever graphics.
-The 'atlas://' in the front is unnecessary; read about atlases [here](https://kivy.org/doc/stable/api-kivy.atlas.html) if you like, or just use some .png files you have lying around.
+The 'atlas://' in the front is unnecessary;
+[read about atlases](https://kivy.org/doc/stable/api-kivy.atlas.html) if you like, or just use some .png files you have lying around.

 The add_avatar method of a character object marks a thing or place so that it's considered part of a character whose graph it is not in.
 This doesn't do anything yet, but we'll be using it to write our rules in a little while.